Korean War Legacy Project

 Captured by The Chinese

 Eugene "Gene" Evers recalls being captured by Chinese soldiers after his plane was shot down over northern Korea.
-As he lay on the ground, the soldiers found him and began searching him.
-Just as they started, a U.S. aircraft flew overhead, offering a fleeting moment of hope before he was taken prisoner.
+As he lay on the ground, the soldiers approached and began searching him.
+Just as they started, a U.S. aircraft flew overhead, providing a brief moment of hope before he was taken prisoner.

 Share this Clip +